ttommie/c-sharp-school-work/README.md

 #### Book Being Used
 C# Programming: From Problem Analysis to Program Design

-*note - only doing exercises assigned in class not all exercises will be complete
+*note - only doing exercises assigned in class not all exercises will be completed in book